 It has been suggested that components of nature connection are comparable to (non-specific or religious) spirituality [Suganti, 2019], the benefits of which have been linked to decreased total alcohol intake, improved quality of life, and positive psychosocial status [Underwood, 2002].

-Level of nature connectedness may be more influential than environmental knowledge for predicting environmental behaviours [Otto & Pensini, 2017], and have been correlated with both deliberate and spontaneous pro-environmental behaviours [Geng et al. 2015].
+Level of nature connectedness may be more influential than environmental knowledge for predicting environmental behaviours [Otto & Pensini, 2017], and has been correlated with both deliberate and spontaneous pro-environmental behaviours and intentions [Geng et al. 2015; Barragan-Jason et al. 2023].

 Capaldi, C. A., Dopko, R. L. & Zelenski, J. M. (2014) The relationship between nature connectedness and happiness: a meta-analysis.
 Front.
 Psychol., https://doi.org/10.3389/fpsyg.2014.00976